oleander/echoprint-rb/README.md

 - Clone the project and enter the `echoprint` folder.
 - Install dependencies using `bundle install`
-- Set up the database by changing `config/database.yml` then ru `rake db:create db:migrate`.
+- Set up the database by copying `config/database-temp.yml` to `config/database.yml` and change the credentials.
+Then run `rake db:create db:migrate`.
 - Now start the server `rails s`.

 ## Endpoints